vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Tulasī Dāsa

 (RCM) Srī Rāmacaritamānasa ´ , or the Mānasa lake brimming over with the exploits of Srī Rāma.
-With Hindi text and English translation.
-Gita Press, Gorakhpur ´ 1968.
+With Hindi text and English translatioṇGita Press, Gorakhpur ´ 1968.

 (tr.
 Hill) The Holy Lake of the Acts of Rāma.
 A translation of Tulasī Dās’s Rāmacaritamānasa by Douglas P. Hill.
 Oxford 1952.

 (VP) Vinaya-Patrikā, [with the] Hari-Tos.an.ī T. īkā by Viyogī Hari.
 Banaras 1977 (12th ed.).

 (tr.
 Allchin) The petition to Rām.
 Hindi devotional hymns of the seventeenth century.
 A translation of Vinaya-patrikā with Introduction, Notes and Glossary by F.R.
-Allchin.
-London 1966.
+AllchiṇLondon 1966.

 Turner, R.L.